 Day 15: Cruising - Tokyo

-Today you will be docked in the striking modern metropolis of Tokyo (Yokohama), Japan's capital.
-Here you can enjoy a range of excursions at your own expense, bookable on your cruise reservation.
+Today you will be docked in the striking modern metropolis of Tokyo, Japan's capital.
+Disembark the cruise ship and enjoy a day at leisure before returning to your ship later in the day for your onward journey.